nabarcala/Portfolio-v2/README.md

 Second iteration of my personal portfolio, created with React, to show my current projects and skills.
+Made with reusable components.
 Previous iteration can be found [here](https://github.com/nabarcala/Python-and-Flask-Ex).

 ## Tech
 * [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 * [React Bootstrap](https://react-bootstrap.github.io/) - The most popular front-end framework.
 React-Bootstrap replaces the Bootstrap JavaScript.
+* [Styled Components](https://styled-components.com/) - Visual primitives for the component age.
+Use the best bits of ES6 and CSS to style your apps without stress
+*  React Hooks and React Router

 ## Acknowledgements
 * [React Icons](https://react-icons.github.io/react-icons/) - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.